Licensing Festivals & Public Events

 The Event Promoter and Licence Holder will be required to give evidence in Court on the Event Management Plan and the operation of the bars at the event.
 Once the Court is satisfied that the plan is in order and the bar will operate by or under the supervision of suitably qualified bar management personnel, and the Gardai and Fire officer have no objection, the order will be granted.
 The licence extension is granted for the days and hours specified in the application and these hours must be within the permitted licensing hours of the licence itself.

-We have considerable experience in licensing festivals and public events in Ireland.
-We are available to consult with and advise on the steps necessary to successfully complete the Court application.
-Our service is personable and our Dublin city centre solicitor’s offices are convenient.
+Our members have considerable experience in licensing festivals and public events in Ireland.
+They are available to consult with and advise on the steps necessary to successfully complete the Court application.
+Each of member is connected with the local licensing authorities and Courts’ office as well as the leading licensing counsel in Ireland.